Spiral Motion & Metabolic Health

 The suite of biological processes involved in metabolism requires energy and is fundamental to life itself, allowing organisms to build proteins from amino acids, construct complex carbohydrates, and synthesize fats for energy storage.
 As we'll see, mitochondria regulate a host of cellular processes beyond metabolic adaptation, such as calcium homeostasis as well as cell proliferation and death.

 The endocrine system, particularly the thyroid and pancreas, regulates these processes through hormonal signaling and feedback.
-The ebb and flow of cata/anabolism during menopause is the topic of another post... for now, head over to the next post in this series (live on Nov 25th) for more on the physiology to set us up for integrating the concepts of spiral motion and metabolic health.
+The ebb and flow of cata/anabolism during menopause is the topic of another post... for now, head over to the next post in this series to find out more about the markers of metabolic health and how we can manually override a sluggish constitution with mindful movement.

 Stay connected with news and updates!